 Mathematics Placement Information for Entering Freshmen

-The City University uses a nationally normed adaptive exam called COMPASS, developed by ACT for your mathematics certification, and the college uses it in conjunction with your high school mathematics Regents scores for your mathematics placement.
+The City University uses a nationally normed adaptive exam called ACCUPLACER for your mathematics certification, and the college uses it in conjunction with your high school mathematics Regents scores for your mathematics placement.
 Prior to registration you will receive your mathematics placement recommendation indicating which mathematics course you should first register for.
-Detailed information regarding the mathematics courses offered at Baruch as well as frequently asked questions (FAQs) and their answers may be found here.
+The following is detailed information regarding the mathematics courses offered at Baruch as well as frequently asked questions (FAQs) and their answers.

 The minimum requirements for the degrees issued at Baruch are as follows: B.B.A.
 (Bachelor of Business Administration): Math 2205 or Math 2207 or Math 2610.

 B.A.
 (Bachelor of Arts): Any Mathematics course numbered 2000 or above.
 (Note: Psychology majors must also complete Statistics 2100 or 2000.)

 B.S.
 (Bachelor of Science):Any Mathematics course numbered 2003 or above.

 Based on your performance on the ACCUPLACER Examination, one of the following 2000-level math courses may be printed on your registration invitation.
 Information about these courses is given below.

 Math 2003 is a three-credit, four-hour college level course covering topics in Precalculus and Elements of Calculus.
 Students who received a grade above 80% on the Regents II Examination may, after consultation with a mathematics advisor, have their placement changed to Math 2610.